Accepting New Clients

 Clinic Director | Occupational Therapist

-Zoe received her Masters in Occupational Therapy and Diploma in Infant Development/Supported Child Care from UBC.
+Zoe did a Masters in Occupational Therapy and a Diploma in Infant Development/Supported Child Care at UBC.
+She has been practicing in pediatrics for over 18 years.
 Her area of focus was studying children with autism, developmental coordination disorder (DCD), ADHD, and other areas of neurodivergence.
-She has pursued additional training in sensory-processing and mental health.
+She has pursued additional training in sensory-processing, mental health, motor development, and trauma.
 Zoe has worked as the school OT at preschools and private schools.
 She is now delivering educational programs to schools and organizations to promote inclusion.

 Zoe works Monday-Friday from 9:00-2:30 on school days.
-Typically she does not work holidays or pro-d days.
-She is available for virtual sessions each work day.
-Zoe will have occasional in-person availability in Vancouver approximately 1/month for assessments, consultations, and education.
 She now offers in-person home-based sessions to families in the Greater Vernon area.
+She is available for virtual sessions on weekdays for youth or parent coaching.
+Zoe will have in-person availability in Vancouver 1/month for assessments, consultations, and education.
 Please contact her for her up to date schedule.
 Zoe can travel throughout BC to offer education and inservice programs.

 Talia van der Vyver